Table of Contents

 – Knee Fracture: Knee fractures are typically caused by a direct blow to the knee joint or from an awkward landing.
 These types of injuries can be particularly serious and require immediate medical attention.

 Knee Injury Treatments

 The treatment that will be necessary for a knee injury heavily depends on your situation and the anatomy involved.
-A list of the most common treatments for knee injuries are:
+A list of the most common treatments for knee injuries is:

 – Immobilization: In some cases, immobilization is necessary for the knee joint to heal properly.
 This typically involves a brace or cast that prevents movement of the joint and decreases swelling and knee pain.

 – Physical Therapy: After a period of immobilization, physical therapy is usually prescribed.
-A physical therapist is able to help athletes regain strength, flexibility, and mobility in the affected area.
+A physical therapist can help athletes regain strength, flexibility, and mobility in the affected area.
 Without physical therapy, it is unlikely an athlete or patient will return to their previous level of physical activity.

 – Medication: Nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids may be prescribed to reduce inflammation and swelling.
 In some cases, pain medications may also be prescribed for those with serious knee problems or recovering from surgery.

 While it is impossible to prevent all injuries, some are at increased risk of injury to the knee joint.
 Some of the most common risk factors include: